software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Plan the tasks for the sixth user story, "{{site.sprint_2_user_story_6}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 20 to get tips for the implementation.
 >
 > Create an issue for each task.
 Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
-Add the issues to the Sprint 2 Backlog project.
+Set the milestone as "Sprint 2".
+Add the issues to the Sprint Backlog project.

 {: .important-title }